 When it comes time to sleep, the darker your bedroom, the better.
 Light disrupts the brain’s production of melatonin, the hormone responsible for regulating the sleep cycle.
 But what if your bedroom is dark even during the daytime?
 It’s a common problem, but one often difficult to solve structurally because the typical causes—few windows, windows facing north, windows shaded by outside trees or structures—are not easily fixed without major remodeling.
 But don’t despair––you aren’t doomed to live in a bedroom that resembles a cave, nor do you have to break your budget and hire a contractor.
 There dark bedroom ideas are simple decorating tricks that can bring light into even the gloomiest bedroom.

 Bring in Extra Light

-If your bedroom isn’t receiving enough natural light, then you are going to have to provide light yourself.
+If your bedroom isn’t receiving enough natural light, then you are going to have to provide light for yourself.
 But don’t set one lamp on your nightstand and call it done.
-Having just one light source creates a lot of shadow, giving your bedroom a creepy appearance and leaving the space outside the lamp’s circle of light just as dark as ever.
+Having just one light source creates a lot of shadows, giving your bedroom a creepy appearance and leaving the space outside the lamp’s circle of light just as dark as ever.
 Instead, illuminate your room with at least two, and preferably three, sources of light.

 You’ll always need a lamp on the nightstand or mounted to the wall near your bed, and if you share your bed, you’ll want a lamp on each side.
 Add to that a ceiling fixture if possible––go with a ceiling fan and get twice the benefit––and a second lamp positioned across the room, preferably on a diagonal, from your bedside light.
 Make the second lamp a floor lamp for extra interest.

 Choose Your Wall Color Wisely